 New Year, New Career!

-Traditionally, New Year is THE key time to commit to making positive changes in your life.
+Traditionally, New Year is THE key time to commit to making positive changes in your life, and NEVER more so than as we enter 2021 with great hope for better, more normal times returning!
 Your New Years Resolution might be to get a better-paid job, achieve a better work-life balance, acquire new skills, or generally get more job satisfaction.
 Looking at the New Year ahead, a blank canvas ready for you to make those changes, what can you do to achieve those career goals?
 Here are some key points for your consideration: